ecs-hk/debian-bastion/README.md

 * run all the steps that follow in this section
 * test a new SSH session without disconnecting from the current one

-Only disconnect from the system after fully verifying that you can still SSH in.
+Only disconnect from the system after verifying that you can still SSH in.

 ### Run the Ansible playbook